briantru0ng/the-table/README.md

-# the-house
+# the-table
-backend for the greedy gambles webapp
+frontend for the greedy gambles webapp all things html and js/css is handled here deals with connections to the house (backend)